Freshwater-Fish-Ecology-Laboratory/detrange/README.md

 ### Analysis

 Detection range is modelled using `dr_analyse`.
-It is possible for the user to set their own priors.
-If the model fails to converge, increase the value of `nthin`.
+It is possible for the user to provide a list of priors for each parameter using the `priors` argument.
+If the model fails to converge, try increase the value of `nthin`.

 ``` r
 analysis <- dr_analyse(data, nthin = 1L)